IdkDwij/Termithon/README.md

-PYVIM                   (Vim clone 'MADE BY jonathanslenders On GitHub') PYINSTALLER             (Another pyinstaller compiler) EZFORMAT                (Simplified disk formatter) ONLY WORKS ON WINDOWS EZSHUTDOWN              (Shutdown or Reboot your PC) ONLY WORKS ON WINDOWS WEATHER                 (Gives info about weather in specified location)
+PYVIM                   (Vim clone 'MADE BY jonathanslenders On GitHub') PYINSTALLER             (Another pyinstaller compiler) EZFORMAT                (Simplified disk formatter) ONLY WORKS ON WINDOWS EZTASKKILL              (Eliminate some process without using the task mamager) ONLY WORKS ON WINDOWS WEATHER                 (Gets the weather from any city) Made by imkaka.
+Github: https://github.com/imkaka MAGIC8BALL              (A virtual Magic-8-Ball made in Python) BETTERCAL               (GUI Calculator using Tkinter) Original: https://github.com/flatplanet/Intro-To-Tkinter-Youtube-Course
+CREDITS                 (Credits for all commands & dev list)

 PyPrompt Modes: